agheadley/halite/README.md

 # _Pupil.svelte

+- need to display reports past and present too!
-- export let open - closes modal - but not shown if pupil - as single page - so no modal used for display !
+- export let open - closes modal - but not shown if user type pupil - as single page - so no modal used for display !
 - need to check this for parent, pupil and teachers !!!!
-- need to display reports past and present too!

 # Parent - to do !

-# Admin

-- overview page to show active pages etc.

 # pupil store, created at startup from all groups, intake
 ```